-- Your decision feels overwhelming because there are too many factors to account for.
+- Your decision feels overwhelming because there are too many factors to hold in your head.

 - You are flip-flopping on which direction to go and want to evaluate the potential decision options in an analytical way.

-What a decision matrix does is give you the opportunity to organize your thoughts, feelings, and data in a way that is structured.
+What a decision matrix does is give you the opportunity to organize your thoughts, feelings, and data in a structured way.
 You can brainstorm the things that have been floating around in your head and record them.
-A decision matrix is a tool that puts all that information in one place so you can have a visual layout of your options and, if quantitive, how they rank.
+A decision matrix puts all that information in one place so you have a visual layout of your options and, if quantitive, how they rank.

 Decision matrices will not tell you which decision to make.
-What they will do is help you narrow the options and compare potential courses of action in a structured, intentional way.
+What they will do is help you narrow the options and compare potential courses of action in an intentional way.

 How to build a qualitative decision matrix

 A qualitative decision matrix is useful when the decision you are trying to make has complex emotions and multi-dimensional criteria tied to it.
 The criteria will be things that can be observed, but not measured numerically.
 It will help give you the parameters to evaluate something that is subjective in a more objective way.

 To build a qualitative decision matrix you can follow these steps:

 - List the potential decisions on the x-axis.